watatomo/wttm_qtbot/README.md

 ## Features

-Tweets every 45 minutes for now.
-Can be changed later on.
+Tweets every *45 minutes*, can be changed later on.
+The bot runs *locally from its owner's PC*.

 ~~Reply to a quote tweet with "source" and the bot will answer back who said it with the story its from.~~ Fixing this.

 ### To-do

+- Reply with quote source if asked for it
 - Random quote when mentioned "random"
-- Random quotes based on who said it (Tomoya or Wataru)
-  - If mentioned "Tomoya quote", reply with a quote from Tomoya
 - Reply with in-game screenshots if mentioned "image"
-  - Get those screenshots
-- Documentation page
-- Make dedicated story page

 ## About Quotes